yoav-klein/python/toolbox/validate_structure/README.md

 - `and`
 - `or`

+IMPORTANT: all paths must include '/', not '\', even if you're on Windows.

 #### file
 The `file` type must include the following fields:
 - `path` - a regex specifying the path of the file